jncraton/x64-asm-hello-world/readme.md

 x64 Assembly Hello World
 ========================

-This is a simply "Hello World" program written in x64 Linux Assembly.
+This is a basic "Hello World" program written in x64 Linux Assembly.

 Compiling
 ---------